jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

 <!-- EXAMPLE-START -->
 If you use the same notes but organize them based on insights, it might look like this:

-* Theme : Avoid active organization
+* Theme: Avoid active organization
   * Data: I just search recipes again online
   * Data: My recipes are in this stack of paper.
 * Theme: Active organization